YugabyteDB-Samples/geo-distributed-messenger/README.md

-# Geo-Distributed Messenger With Vaadin and YugabyteDB
+# Geo-Distributed Messenger With Vaadin, Kong and YugabyteDB

 This project is a geo-distributed messenger that is inspired by Slack.
 The messenger is build on Vaadin, Spring Boot and YugabyteDB.
 PostgreSQL can be used as an alternate database for single-zone deployments.
 YugabyteDB is used as a distributed database that can span multiple zones and regions.